 The Graduate Scholar Award recognizes the talents of graduate students who have demonstrated a high level of achievement in their past academic performance.
 This award consists of a tuition-only credit of up to \$3000 for graduate students.
 Award amounts vary depending on enrollment term and funds availability.
 This award applies to fall and spring semesters only.
-The award will be automatically renewed for up to six semesters of graduate study at NYIT if the applicant satisfactorily completes all requirements regarding coursework and maintains a semester and cumulative GPA of at least 3.3, with no incomplete grades.
-Proration may be available for applicants taking less than nine graduate level credits per semester.
+The award will be automatically renewed for up to six semesters of graduate study at NYIT if the applicant satisfactorily completes all requirements regarding coursework and maintains a semester and cumulative GPA of at least 3.3, with no incomplete grades, withdrawals, and/or withdraw fails (WFs).
+Proration may be available for applicants taking less than nine graduate level credits per semester, but you must register for at least 3 credits per semester for this proration.
 No combination of scholarships and tuition credit awards shall exceed tuition charges.
-For more information, contact the Office of Financial Aid at 516.686.7680, or visit www.nyit.edu/financial_aid/scholarships/nyit#gsa.
+For more information, contact the Office of Financial Aid at 516.686.7680, or visit Financial Aid - Scholarships, Grants & Self-Help Aid.